 Remember?

-Close your eyes and those Klansmen, white supremacists coming out of fields, carrying lighted torches, faces contorted, bulging, veins, pouring into the streets of historic American city, spewing the same anti-Semitic bio we heard in Hitler's Germany in the 30s.
+Remember what it felt like to see those neo-Nazis close your eyes and those Klansmen, white supremacists, coming out of fields, carrying lighted torches, faces contorted, bulging veins, pouring into the streets of historic American city, spewing the same anti-Semitic bile we heard in Hitler's Germany in the 30s.

-Remember how it felt to see a violent clash ensue between those celebrating hate and those standing against it.
+Remember how it felt to see a violent clash ensue between those celebrating hate and those standing against it?

 It was a wake-up call for all of us as a country.